javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 };
 ```

 See?
 It does the same, and there's no deep nesting now, because we made every action a separate top-level function.

 It works, but the code looks like a torn apart spreadsheet.
-It's difficult to read.
+It's difficult to read, you probably noticed that.
 One needs to eye-jump between pieces while reading it.
 That's inconvenient, especially the reader is not familiar with the code and doesn't know where to eye-jump.

-Also the functions named `step*` are all of a single use, they are only created to evade the "pyramid of doom".
+Also the functions named `step*` are all of a single use, they are created only to evade the "pyramid of doom".
+No one is going to reuse them outside of the action chain.
 So there's a bit of a namespace cluttering here.

-We'd like to have a better way of coding for complex asynchronous actions.
+We'd like to have a something better.

 Luckily, there are other ways to evade such pyramids.
 One of the best ways is to use "promises", described in the next chapter.